tud-amr/website/_paper_websites/hmpc.md

       In <b>online</b> phase, we:
       <ul>
         <li>generate obstacle avoidance constraints using the <i>I-DecompUtil</i> method explained below;</li>
-        <li>optimize a dynamically feasible and collision free trajectory by solving the PMPC problem with a goal-oriented objective function and tightened constraints.
+        <li>optimize a dynamically feasible and collision-free trajectory by solving the PMPC problem with a goal-oriented objective function and tightened constraints.
 See <a href="https://arxiv.org/html/2406.11506v2#S3">Section III</a> in the paper for more details on the properties that the trajectory needs to satisfy;</li>
-        <li>communicate the optimized trajectory and corresponding obstacle avoidance constraints from PMPC to TMPC via the specific interconnection scheme illustrated next;</li>
+        <li>communicate the optimized trajectory and corresponding obstacle avoidance constraints from PMPC to TMPC via the specific interconnection scheme explained next;</li>
         <li>track the trajectory and satisfy the constraints by solving the TMPC problem with reference tracking objective and terminal set constraint.</li>
       </ul>
       See Algorithm 2 in the paper for more details on the online design.